George Vasilakos: New Millenium Entertainment

-After finishing art school, George Vasilakos opened a store called Imagination Games & Comics in Albany, New York in 1992 that provided table space to play games.
+After finishing art school, George Vasilakos opened a store called Imagination Games & Comics in Albany, New York, in 1992, which provided table space to play games.
 Several role-playing gamers started to frequent the store, one of them the attorney M. Alexander Jurkat.
 Vasilakos and this circle of gamers went to Gencon together, where they were impressed by the new collectible card game (CCG) Magic: The Gathering.
-Five members of the group, including Vasilakos and Jurkat, decided to publish their own CCG and formed New Millenium Entertainment (NME), with Vasilakos as the art director.
+Five members of the group, including Vasilakos and Jurkat, decided to publish their own CCG and formed New Millennium Entertainment (NME), with Vasilakos as the art director.

 Their first product, released in 1995, was Battlelords CCG.
 Although the game initially sold well, the company printed too many copies, and the resultant production and storage bills for the unsold stock started to weigh on the company's finances.

 Attempting to diversify, NME looked for a role-playing game to publish, and came across a small press game called Conspiracy X, which was thematically based on the then-popular television show The X Files.
-Working with the game's original writers, Rick Ernst, Shirley Madewell and Chris Pallace, NME fleshed out the rules and produced a 224-page softcover book in 1996.
+Working with the game's original writers, Rick Ernst, Shirley Madewell, and Chris Pallace, NME fleshed out the rules and produced a 224-page softcover book in 1996.
 The game proved popular, but sales revenues were not enough to save NME.